mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	*She's bleeding from an artery under the broken bone.*

-	He opened the pouch that Fanla had given him and used his fingers to examined its contents. *Pipe...Kanosin leaf...A hot tip* He pulled the hot tip out and examined the charred point. *Looks like it's still got some life*.
+	He opened the pouch that Fanla had given him and used his fingers to examine its contents. *unloaded syringe, Kanosin vial...A hot tip* He pulled the hot tip out and examined the charred point. *Looks like it's still got some life*.

-	He took one more observation of her vitals while repeatedly pressing the plunger to warm it up, "convulsions continue; pulse fast; pressure high; temperature high."
+	He took one more observation of her vitals while repeatedly pressing the plunger to warm it up, "convulsions; pulse fast; pressure high; temperature high."

 	The plunger was hot and he first rubbed it across his small finger while wincing in pain to quickly sanitize, and then wedged it into the space her fractured skull created to feel for the position of the artery. *About a quarter finger length in.
 Right posterior artery is punctured.*
-	He moved the hot tip toward the incision he had made, but either through reflex or alertness, Kip stopped and jumped off of Ginnu and away from an arm that had tried to grab him in the darkness.
-It was Ramne,by the looks of his markings, pacing toward him.
+	He moved the hot tip toward the incision he had made, but either through reflex or alertness, Kip stopped and jumped off of Ginnu and away from an arm trying to grab him out of the darkness.
+It was Ramne, by the looks of his markings, pacing toward him.

 	"Who're you?
 How'd you get down here?"
 Ramne asked.